 This certificate is awarded to individuals who successfully pass the GED tests, which measure high school-level academic skills and serve as an alternative to a traditional high school diploma.

-In Vermont, people have the option to prepare for the GED test either in person or online, with the requirement that the test can be taken online or at an official testing center.
+In Vermont, people have the option to prepare for the GED test either in person or online, with the requirement that the test can be taken through online GED testing or at an official testing center.

 To ensure a smooth testing experience, test-takers must have a stable internet connection, a suitable computer equipped with a working webcam, and a private testing environment.